 Schusterman Fellows are provided frequent opportunities to expand their skills, increase their leadership capacity and engage with a cohort of peers and experts.
 From one-on-one executive coaching to in-depth group discussions with peers from around the globe, Fellows of all learning styles have access to training and tools that contribute to their growth and development.

-The Schusterman Fellowship is a nomination- based application process.
-The program is designed for individuals who are prime candidates for C-suite or lay leadership roles in a major Jewish organization within the next few years.
-Schusterman seeks candidates who have exhibited strong leadership in their current capacity and have proven they have potential to lead at a high level.
-Candidates must be at a point along their personal and professional trajectories when they desire to take on progressively challenging roles and responsibilities.
+The Schusterman Fellowship is designed for leaders positioned for C-suite or lay leadership roles at major Jewish and Israeli organizations within the next few years.
+We seek candidates with a history of strong leadership in their current role and proven potential to lead at a high level—as well as those at a point on their personal and professional trajectory where they wish to pursue progressively challenging roles and responsibilities.

 Although age, years of professional experience and number of direct reports are not determinants of eligibility, the typical candidate has 8-12 years of experience and is responsible for overseeing departments, staff and/or programs within their organization or has substantial experience serving on the board of a Jewish organization.

 Schusterman Fellows are selected through a nomination-based application process.